onekarma/onekarma/README.md

-# onekarma | Your Actions Shapping a Better World
+# onekarma | your actions shaping a better world

 This is the initial build application for [*onekarma.org*](http://www.onekarma.org/).